gunjandatta/gunjandatta.github.io/pages/bs/index.md

 ## Styling

 The bootstrap css will only be applied to elements with a parent element containing the ```bs``` class.
-This will ensure that other elements on the page will not be affected.
+This will ensure that other elements on the page are not be affected.

 ```html
 <div class="bs">